 The Lower Snake River Dams

-Navigation on the river initially increased after the dams were completed, but has since declined more than 30 percent since the late 1980s.
-The dams have, however, successfully generated plentiful and inexpensive power in the region.
+Navigation on the river initially increased after the four Snake River dams were completed in 1975, but has since declined more than 30 percent since the late 1980s.
+The dams have, however, successfully generated plentiful and inexpensive electrical power in the region.